What Are the Best Sleep-Inducing Foods for Seniors?

 Lean Protein Foods (Fish, Turkey, Eggs)

 Based on researcher findings, there is a direct relationship between a high-protein diet and high-quality sleep.
 Lean proteins are excellent sources of tryptophan.
-One of the significant lean proteins for seniors is the turkey that is rich in tryptophan.
+One of the significant lean proteins for seniors is the turkey, rich in tryptophan.

 Other protein sources are eggs and fish, especially fatty fish.
 Fatty fishes like tuna, salmon, and mackerel are considered nutrient-dense foods.
 These can improve seniors’ sleep because they are rich in protein, vitamin D, and omega-3 fatty acids.
 Researchers claim that combining these nutrients enhances sleep quality since vitamin D and omega-3 can increase serotonin production.
 It is shown that people eat fatty fish before bed, fall asleep faster and experience deeper sleep.